 Governors’ has become synonymous with the Masai Mara.
-The camps, of which there are 4, are all superbly located to benefit from the annual migration herd of wildebeest that come up from Tanzania around the end of July and depart towards the end of October.
-The camps have also, for the last 10 years or so, been the base for the famous BBC Big Cat diaries which have made the plains of East Africa so famous.
-The greatest point about Governors’ is that there's a regular a crossing point in view of the bar....so it is possible to sit and have a G&T while seeing probably the greatest spectacle offered in safari!
+The camps, of which there are 4, are all superbly located to benefit from the annual migration herd of wildebeest that head North from Tanzania around the end of July and depart towards the end of October.
+The camps have also been the base for the famous BBC Big Cat diaries which have made the plains of East Africa so famous.
+The greatest point about Governors’ is that there's a regular a crossing point in view of the bar, so it is possible to sit and have a G&T while seeing probably the greatest spectacle offered in safari!
 The camp is comfortable and continues to offer very good value for money.

 Due to the location of the camp inside the park the main activity is daytime game driving.
 No night driving is permitted inside the reserve.
 The camp can arrange various other activities at extra costs such as, game walks outside the park or balloon flights over the wide plains of the Masai Mara.
 Day excursions to the Lake Victoria are also on offer but an overnight stay is needed for Lake Victoria.

 When staying in the Mara National Reserve, we always recommend some time in the surrounding conservancies as well.
 Here you can walk, night drive and even horse ride.
 The game may not be in the same density as you find in the National Reserve, but the extra activities make it worthwhile.
 Make sure you contact

 one of our Africa experts to find out what camps in the surrounding conservancies combine well with Governors'.